Septic Arthritis (Infectious Arthritis) in Children

 X-ray.
-This is a test that uses a small amount of radiation to create images of internal tissues, bones, and organs.
+This test uses a small amount of radiation to make images of internal tissues, bones, and organs.

 MRI.
-This test uses large magnets and a computer to create detailed images of organs and other tissues.
+This test uses large magnets and a computer to make detailed images of organs and other tissues.

 Radionuclide scans.
-These scans use a tiny amount of radioactive substance to look at organs and blood flow to them.
+These scans use a tiny amount of a radioactive substance to look at organs and the blood flow to them.

 Septic arthritis often needs treatment right away with antibiotics.
 This can improve symptoms within 48 hours.
 Some infections caused by fungi need treatment with antifungal medicine.
 Viral infections are not treated with medicine.

 A fluid called pus may be drained from the joint.
-Build up of pus can damage the joint.
+Pus buildup can damage the joint.
 The pus is drained with a needle, tube, or surgery.
 Other treatment may include: